 Is there a horrible oil stain on your beautiful paver driveway or patio?
 Well, that’s a common problem.
 It might have been a leaking car or even a cooking oil leak, but that’s not important anymore.
-You need to get it out, and luckily, it is possible!
-So, how to remove oil stains on pavers
+You need to get it out – and luckily, it is possible!
+But how to remove oil stains on pavers without compromising the project?

 Selecting the right technique for getting them out is actually a matter of how deep inside your pavers the oil stains are.
 Superficial stains will come out with a good scrub.
 While others might require a specific degreaser or even a poultice.

-In order to try and get those oil stains out from your pavers, you need to start with cleaning and simple techniques and move on to specific products on persistent stains.
+To try to get those oil stains out from your pavers, you need to start with cleaning and simple techniques and move on to specific products for persistent stains.

 Follow our guide and there’s a good chance you will get rid of your stains sooner rather than later.

-Let’s teach how to remove oil stains on pavers.
+Let us teach you how to remove oil stains on pavers:

 People would be surprised to find out how many stains come out just by cleaning the right way, so that’s where we start.